chef/chef-workstation/docs-chef-io/content/workstation/knife_azure.md

     Server, in addition to the Microsoft Azure node itself.
-This action (by itself) assumes that the node and client have the same name as the server; if they do not have the same names, then the `--node-name` option must be used to specify the name of the node.
+This action (by itself) assumes that the node and client have the same name as the server; if they do not have the same names, then the `--node-name` option must be used to specify The unique identifier of the node.

 `--preserve-azure-dns-name`